 - Thoughtful, explicit engagement with at least two concepts from the course textbook

 Pitch video (25%)

 The final project for the course is a pitch video.
 Here, you propose a new social-media network, or an improvement to an existing one.
 The goal is to put what you've learned to use through constructive thinking.
-Your pitch should a) identify a problem, supported with evidence; b) propose a solution to it, along with why we should consider it plausible; and c) establish a value proposition for why the most important stakeholders (executives, hackers, investors, activists?) should support it.
+Your pitch should:

 Record your pitch as a 5-6 minute video with a clear, concise slide deck.
 Turn in both the video (a playable link) and the slides (a PDF).
-Your pitch will be evaluated as follows:
+Your pitch will be evaluated according to these expectations:

 - Complete pitch that fulfills the assignment and articulates the problem, solution, and value proposition